Bini (group): 2024–2025: Biniverse, new releases

-On August 8, Bini released a music video for "Shagidi".
-Later that month, they filed a legal complaint against an unnamed party through their lawyer and Daily Tribune columnist Joji Alonso.
-The group accused the respondent of unjust vexation under Article 287 of the Revised Penal Code related to the Cybercrime Prevention Act of 2012, over a 25-minute video of them trying a variety of street food that had been spliced down to two minutes by the American YouTube channel People vs Food, focusing on their negative reactions only.
-Bini sought a total of in damages.
-On August 21, during a signing event for their photo journal, titled Journey Through the Biniverse, the group announced Binified: A Year-End Concert, scheduled for November 29 at the Philippine Arena in Bulacan.
+In August, Bini filed a legal complaint against an unnamed party with their lawyer Joji Alonso.
+They sought in damages due to "extreme mental and emotional anguish" caused by an allegedly malicious edit of their People vs. Food guest appearance.

+On August 21, during a signing event titled Journey Through the Biniverse, the group announced Binified: A Year-End Concert, held for November 29 at the Philippine Arena in Bulacan.
 They also revealed plans to release a new album featuring English and Filipino tracks, some of which would be performed at the concert.

-On September 9, they announced that they will perform alongside SB19 at the Filipino Music Awards on October 21, 2025, at the SM Mall of Asia Arena.
-They were recognized as notable alumni of Spotify Radar, alongside the Filipino pop rock band Cup of Joe.
+Spotify recognized them as notable alumni of Spotify Radar, alongside the Filipino pop rock band Cup of Joe.
 The girl group announced the release of their documentary "Bini World Tour Series", which documents their experiences during international performances, including concert preparations, behind the scenes activities, and life on tour.
 On September 16, Coachella officially announced Bini as a part of their 2026 lineup, marking them as the first Filipino act to perform at the festival.
 The group will perform on April 10 and 17, 2026.
+Laurenti Dyogi also said that they are working with the agency Wasserman.

-The following day, they teased their new single, titled "First Luv", which was released on October 2, 2025.
-The song entered Billboard Philippines' Hot 100 in the week of October 18, debuting at number 73.
-It is reportedly the only P-pop song on the chart.
-On October 19, they performed alongside K-pop boy group NTX and Ji Chang-wook at the Domin8: Grand Anniversary concert held at the Mall of Asia Arena.
+On October 3, they teased their new single, titled "First Luv", a bubblegum and R&B track.
+The song uses a range of instruments, like a cowbell, 808 bass, and a church organ, creating what has been described as a "unique" and experimental sound.
+Gavin Martinez of the Inquirer (US Bureau) praised the song for "perfectly" capturing its romantic themes.
+"First Luv" entered Billboard Philippines' Hot 100 in the week of October 18, debuting at number 73; it was reportedly the only P-pop song on the chart in that period.
+On October 21, the group performed "First Luv" at the inaugural Filipino Music Awards at the SM Mall of Asia Arena.
+Rolling Stone Philippines and Billboard Philippines included Bini's stage in their lists of the night's best performances, with both magazines lauding Bini's live vocals and choreography.

-On October 20, Bini was included as a performer at the 2025 Wonderful Moments Music Festival scheduled on December 6 to 7 at the SMDC Festival Grounds in Parañaque.
 On October 24, they announced their second album titled Flames.
-A component single, "Paru-Paro", was released ahead of the album in November.
+A component single, "Paruparo" (lit.
+'Butterfly'), was released ahead of the album in November.
+It has been described variously as a bubblegum, soul, R&B, house, and EDM song. &Asians Loreto reviewed its production negatively, calling its electronic riffs "outdated", specifically comparing its sound to The Chainsmokers' 2010s tracks.

+Flames was released on November 20 alongside a music video for one of its tracks, "Sweet Tooth", an R&B song that uses sugar as a metaphor for desire.
+Critical reception towards the album as a whole was mixed.
+Some critics considered it to be among the best Filipino albums and EPs of 2025, while others deemed it the worst of Bini's career so far.